STATUTES OF THE Association

 Chapter III.
 Membership

-6.2 Corresponding Membership: Corresponding membership is open to paediatric orthopaedic surgeons, who do not reside in any of the countries listed in annex to these statutes.
+- Corresponding Membership: Corresponding membership is open to paediatric orthopaedic surgeons, who do not reside in any of the countries listed in annex to these statutes.
 Corresponding Members should have made significant contributions to paediatric orthopaedics.
-Election to corresponding membership is subject to approval by the General Assembly.
+Election to corresponding membership is subject to approval by the Executive Committee.
+All new members are presented annually, for information, to the General Assembly.
 Each Corresponding Member shall pay the normal membership dues and is entitled to vote.
 Corresponding Members are however not eligible for Executive Committee election.
+A person is deemed to be a member from the day on which their membership dues have been paid.

-6.3 Associate Membership: Associate membership is open to applicants who are not paediatric orthopaedic surgeons.
+- Associate Membership: Associate membership is open to applicants who are not paediatric orthopaedic surgeons.
 These Members shall make a significant contribution to paediatric musculoskeletal diseases in clinical, research or teaching fields.
-Election to Associate membership is subject to approval by the General Assembly.
+Election to Associate membership is subject to approval by Executive Committee All new members are presented annually, for information, to the General Assembly.
 Associate Members shall pay the normal membership dues and are entitled to vote.
 Associate Members are however not eligible for Executive Committee election.
+A

 6.6 Honorary Membership: Recommendations for Honorary membership shall be made to the Executive Committee.
 Five Members should support the application for Honorary membership.
 Honorary Members will be chosen from Active, Corresponding or Emeritus Members of EPOS and internationally recognized personalities who have given distinguished service to paediatric orthopaedic surgery.
 Honorary Members shall be elected by the General Assembly.
 They are entitled to vote at the General Assembly, but shall be exempted from paying the membership dues.
 They are not eligible for Executive Committee election, unless they are Active Members.